Francesco Montenegro: Bishop, archbishop and cardinal

 On 18 March 2000, Pope John Paul II appointed him auxiliary bishop of Messina-Lipari-Saint Lucia del Mela and titular bishop of Aurusuliana.
 He received his episcopal consecration on 29 April 2000 in the cathedral of Messina from Archbishop Giovanni Marra.

 From May 2003 to May 2008, and again from May 2015 to December 2018, he was President of Italian Caritas.

 On 23 February 2008, Pope Benedict XVI named him Archbishop of Agrigento, replacing Carmelo Ferraro, who had resigned because of his age.
 He took possession of the archdiocese on 17 May.

 Since May 2013, he has been President of the Commission for Migration of the Italian Episcopal Conference.

 On 4 January 2015, Pope Francis announced that he would make Montenegro a cardinal during the consistory in Rome on 14 February.
 At that ceremony, he was assigned the titular church of Santi Andrea e Gregorio al Monte Celio.
 On 13 April 2015, Pope Francis appointed Montenegro a member of Pontifical Council Cor Unum and Pontifical Council for the Pastoral Care of Migrants and Itinerant People.
 Pope Francis also named him to participate in the Synod on the Family in October 2015.

 Pope Francis appointed Alessandro Damiano Archbishop Coadjutor of Agrigento in anticipation of Montenegro's retirement on 30 April 2020 and accepted Montenegro's resignation on 22 May 2021.

 Montenegro was named a member of the Congregation for the Causes of Saints on 7 August 2021.

+On 19 June 2023, Pope Francis nominated him as Apostolic Administrator sede vacante of the Greek Catholic Eparchy of Piana degli Albanesi.

+Montenegro participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.